federgraph/SudokuHelper/README.md

 1. Notice that the button frame solution is platform independent already.
 1. Think briefly about how and where data should be stored in the future.

-Use SH01 (or original SudokuHelper application) if you want the finished application!
+---

+SH01 is the original and finished SudokuHelper application, SH02 is the experimental FMX version being developed.